-Right here.
 My favorite breakfast recipe EVER: Chile Relleno Casserole.
-My beloved recipe has received a lot of feedback, good and bad, come see why!
+This beloved recipe has received a lot of feedback, good and bad, read below to see why!

-Chile Relleno Casserole is a family favorite breakfast casserole with eggs, two types of cheese and mild green chiles.
-The perfect breakfast recipe for feeding a crowd!
+Chile Relleno Breakfast Casserole is a morning casserole with eggs, two types of cheese, and mild green chiles.
+A perfect breakfast recipe for feeding a crowd!

-Chile Relleno Breakfast Casserole is a family, neighbor and Pinterest favorite!
-Well, for the majority.
+Chile Relleno Breakfast Casserole is a family, neighbor, and Pinterest favorite!
+Well, for the majority of folks.
 There are a lot of haters out there too.

 Is there really such a thing?
-And if you actually make the recipe, you’ll see that although it is one cheesy casserole recipe, you hardly notice it.
+And if you actually make the recipe, you’ll see that although it is one heck of cheesy recipe, you hardly notice when you are eating it.

-This breakfast casserole is perfect for feeding large groups.
-The chile is mild enough to not be spicy and it also pleases any vegetarian friends (NOT vegan, many vegetarians are lacto-ovo).
+This dish is perfect for feeding large groups.
+The chile is mild enough to not be spicy and it also vegetarian-friendly.
+(NOT vegan, many vegetarians are lacto-ovo).

-You can even add crumbled (and cooked) breakfast sausage or bacon right into your Chile Relleno Casserole!
+You can even add cooked, crumbled breakfast sausage or bacon right into your Chile Relleno Breakfast Casserole!
 Shredded chicken also works nicely.